FakeKtOshi/FOBI-FRA502/README.md

 X : EXIT
 ```

 # Setup RVIz Enviroment
 ```
 - Add RobotModel & TF via By display type
 - Click on RobotModel and selected Description Topic to view a model with "/robot_description"
-- Then selected "map" from Fixed frame in Global Options, to link_0
+- Then selected "map" from Fixed frame in Global Options, to world
 ```
 # Preview of RVIz
 <img width="1197" height="755" alt="image" src="https://github.com/user-attachments/assets/35baa750-0202-4035-8960-232be2469c36" />